-- Death benefit is guaranteed as long as you continue to pay your premiums.
+- The death benefit is guaranteed as long as you continue to pay your premiums.

-Another reason whole life is used is as a infinite banking strategy.
+Another reason whole life is used is as an infinite banking strategy.
 Here are some of the Cons of whole life:

 - Little Cash Value Early On

 - Dividends Fluctuate